saybur/scuznet/lib/pff/README.md

 This supplies the size of the currently open file, in bytes.
 If no file is open this will return an error.

+The `disk_ioctl()` function from FatFs has also been (partially) included.
+It is only used by program code, not the library.